campagnola/pycca/README.md

 Differences with GNU-AS
 -----------------------

+Pyca's assembly is closely modeled after the intel assembler syntax and is tested to produce identical output to the GNU assembler using the ".intel-mnemonic" directive.
+There are a few differences, however:

-* GAS quietly ignores undefined symbols, treating them as null pointers.
+* GAS quietly ignores undefined symbols, treating them as null pointers;
-  PyCC will raise an exception.
+  pyca will raise an exception.
-* GAS quietly truncates displacement values; PyCC will raise an exception.
+* GAS quietly truncates displacement values; pyca will raise an exception.

 Todo